How much tax will you pay on your new car?

 The amount of BiK you'll pay is worked out by multiplying the car's value (listed as its P11D in car brochures and price lists) by a BiK band percentage determined by its CO2 emissions.
 Your income tax band (20%, 40% or 45% for England and Wales or 19%, 20%, 21%, 41% or 46% for residents of Scotland) is also factored in.

 Which company car you choose can make a big difference to BiK payments.
-From April 2020, electric cars will fall into a 0% BiK band, so cost nothing at all.
+From April 2020, electric cars were placed into a 0% BiK band, so cost nothing at all.
+From 2022-25 this increased to 2% for zero emissions.
 In contrast, a luxury petrol car with high emissions could cost over £10,000 a year in BiK tax.

 If you have a company car with free fuel, which you also use out of your working hours, you're probably liable for the company-car fuel benefit.

 Therefore, you'll still need to pay tax to HMRC, even when free fuel can seem like a great perk.
-It's worked out by multiplying the BiK band your company car sits in (e.g. 27%) by £23,400 (for the 2019/20 tax year) and then multiplying this figure by your tax band - usually 20% or 40%.
-For a car in the 27% BiK band this means £1,263 in tax, so it may not be worth it if you spend less than this on fuel for private use.
+It's worked out by multiplying the BiK band your company car sits in (e.g. 27%) by £27,800 (for the 2023/24 tax year).
+For a car in the 27% BiK band this means £6,950 in tax, so it may not be worth it if you spend less than this on fuel for private use.

 More on UK car tax...